timbertson/shellshape/README.md

 To run your own checkout, you should be able to clone this repo and run `0launch shellshape-local.xml`.

+## Replace gnome-shell

+If you symlink the provided `gnome-shell.desktop` file to `~/.local/share/applications/`, gnome-session will use that to launch gnome-shell instead of the system's gnome-shell.
+Uninstalling is as simple as removing that file.

 ## Friends
 This extension is best used with the natural window placement extension.